 3) Be authentic

 While it is okay to continue to improve these values and cultures, your personality must stay.
-It is the authenticity that builds trust.
+After all, it is authenticity that builds trust.
 This level of authenticity goes a long way in getting you the clients who share in your foundational beliefs.

 Be who you are.
 Let your company stand for what it stands for.